jdcloudcom/en/documentation/Middleware/Message-Queue/Getting-Started/Create-Resource.md

 ### Note:

 1. The Topic Name must be globally unique, if a name already exists; you are not able to create a Topic Name any more.
 The topic only contains letters, numbers, hyphens (-), underscores (_), waveforms (~) or sign (+), and the length is 3-64 characters.
-2. The message type includes unordered messages and global ordered messages.
+2. The message type consists of common message and global sequential message.

-- Unordered messages: Cannot guarantee first in first out (FIFO) ordered consumption, including general messages and delayed messages.
+- Common message: Cannot guarantee first in first out (FIFO) ordered consumption, including general messages and delayed messages.
 - Global ordered messages: The production and consumption of messages are carried out according to the publishing order of messages (FIFO).

 ## Step 2: Add Subscription